Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Kristina Thurau-Vetter3)

-Member of the Supervisory Board since 11 May 2021
+Supervisory Board member since 11 May 2021

 Trade Union Secretary

-IG Metall District Management Küste
+IG Metall, Küste District Management

 Membership of other supervisory boards/regulatory committees: